dlsfldl/GM4HDDA_2023/README.md

 The official repository for the homework assignments of the lecture <Geometric Methods for High-Dimensional Data Analysis> instructed by Frank C. Park in Seoul National University.

 #### Programming Exercise Submission Guide
-Send your .ipynb file (and additional files if requested) as an email to **hdda2023@robotics.snu.ac.kr, not the TAs' email addresses.**
+Send your .ipynb file (and additional files if requested) as an email to **hdda2023@robotics.snu.ac.kr, not to the TAs' email addresses.**

 - The title of your email should be in the form of "2021-33133 Gildong Hong HW1".